 Get out and walk, take a cab, take a bus…just get out and be part of the Glasgow.
 Some of the friendliest people on earth are waiting to tell you a story and point you toward something wonderful!

-In Glasgow it’s about the rhythm, the storytelling, the whisky and the location.
+In Glasgow, it’s about the rhythm, the storytelling, the whiskey and the location.
 Here are a few of our favorite hot spots, and many of them are as different as…as different as night and day.
-Try these on for size: A popular nightclub built under the arches of the city; Good pubs known for simple Scottish food with live folk music; Stylish bars with big-screen TV and sports; Edgy venues for up-and-coming indie musicians; Big-name pop and rock acts at Barrowland; Relaxed pubs with live jazz; A center for visual, theater and music arts; The resident company of the Victorian theater.
-Or… Cheesy tunes in a gay bar; The retro art-house with great films; A Royal Concert hall; A pub with the longest bar in Scotland; King Tut’s Wah Wah Hut…you read that right, it’s the heart of the Glasgow music scene; Dress-up cocktail bars; Scottish Mask and Puppet theater; Theatre Royal; Stand-up Comedy; Another one that’s at the top of our list--a bar with more than 100 malt whiskies.
+Try these on for size: Good pubs known for simple Scottish food with live folk music; Stylish bars with big-screen TV and sports; Edgy venues for up-and-coming indie musicians; Big-name pop and rock acts at Barrowland; Relaxed pubs with live jazz; A center for visual, theater and music arts; The resident company of the Victorian theater.
+Or… Cheesy tunes in a gay bar; The retro art-house with great films; A Royal Concert hall; A pub with the longest bar in Scotland; King Tut’s Wah Wah Hut…you read that right, it’s the heart of the Glasgow music scene; Dress-up cocktail bars; Scottish Mask and Puppet theater; Theatre Royal; Stand-up Comedy; Another one that’s at the top of our list–a bar with more than 100 malt whiskies.
 Whew!

 Glasgow Activities & Sports: